VNonTOP-DE/AD-Tech-Analytic-Project/README.md

 # AD-Tech-Analytic-Project
 A key event of 2024 is the U.S. presidential election.
-This project focuses on analyzing how Donald Trump and Kamala Harris use advertising to win votes, exploring their strategies, actions, and effectiveness
+This project focuses on analyzing how Donald Trump and Kamala Harris use advertising to win votes, exploring their strategies, actions, and effectiveness.

+Some Questions I Want to Explore Through This Analysis:
+- Can the spending by Trump and Harris on Facebook campaigns be considered efficient in terms of audience reach and impact?
+- How does their spending on Facebook ads compare to other political campaigns globally?
+- How do the strategies of Trump and Harris differ in appealing to various demographics (e.g., age groups, political leanings)?
+- Are there noticeable trends in the timing or messaging of their campaigns based on key political events?
+- What role did cultural or regional factors play in shaping their campaign strategies?
+- Are there data or patterns that suggest Facebook’s algorithms or policies may have favored one candidate over the other?
+- How does Facebook ensure neutrality and fairness when handling political campaigns, particularly those of high-profile candidates like Trump and Harris?

 HERE IS STEP BY STEP YOU SHOULD DO IF YOU WANT REDO THE PROJECT BY YOURSELF
 1. You read this file, the README.md